Have You Submitted to Preliminary Breath-Testing During a Georgia DUI Arrest?

 Can a DUI Suspect Get an Independent Chemical Test?

 Georgia law requires that the arresting officer allow you to have an additional chemical test of your choosing once you have submitted to the State's test.
 This does NOT mean you can tell the officer which test you will or will not take.
 A DUI suspect must take the test the officer chooses.
 After submitting to officer's chosen test, then the accused may request an independent test.
 The key fact is that the accused does not have the initial choice.
 This also confuses people because in some States the accused has the right to choose their test, and as result people often refuse testing because they believed they had a right to choose which test was given.

 If You Have Been Arrested For DUI In Georgia There is Hope:

 If you have been arrested for DUI and have submitted to any chemical testing, act now.
-You only have 10 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
-Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+You only have 30 days to have your Georgia DUI Attorney file an appeal to save your driver's license.
+Atlanta DUI Attorney Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.